yammer/sched.do/README.md

 Edit your .env file:

     cp sample.env .env
-    vi .env # Real CONSUMER_KEY value etc. are in Trajectory
+    vi .env #Use the keys given to you by Yammer

 Run the server with foreman: